Market Insights · Last updated 2 June 2026

 Do I need a property survey when buying in Gibraltar?

 A survey is not legally required but is strongly recommended.
 Gibraltar's building stock includes many older properties with damp issues, metal corrosion from sea air, and leasehold complications that a survey will identify.
-The survey cost is small compared to the cost of discovering problems post-completion.
+The survey cost is modest compared to the cost of discovering problems after completion.

 How much does a property survey cost in Gibraltar?

-A HomeBuyer Report costs approximately £400 to £700.
-A Full Structural Survey runs £800 to £1,200+.
-A mortgage valuation (not a survey) costs £200 to £400.
-For older properties or Crown-built stock, the Full Structural Survey is recommended despite the higher cost.
+Based on industry estimates, a HomeBuyer Report costs approximately £400 to £700 and a Full Structural Survey runs £800 to £1,200 or more.
+A mortgage valuation (which is not a survey) typically falls in the £200 to £400 range.
+Always confirm exact fees with your surveyor before instructing.
+For older properties or Crown-built stock, the Full Structural Survey is the recommended option despite the higher upfront cost.

 What are the common property defects in Gibraltar?

-The most common issues specific to Gibraltar are: damp and condensation from sea humidity, salt corrosion on metal fixtures and balcony railings, flat roof drainage problems, and structural movement in older Rock-side properties.
-Leasehold issues including short lease lengths and high service charges are also common.
+The most common issues specific to Gibraltar are damp and condensation from sea humidity, salt corrosion on metal fixtures and balcony railings, flat roof drainage problems, and structural movement in older Rock-side properties.
+Leasehold complications, including short lease lengths and high service charges, are also frequently flagged in Gibraltar surveys.